Student Equity and Achievement

 |SEP 2019-2022 Equity Plan Executive Summary|

-The Student Equity Program launched five new programs to improve success and retention rates:
+Student Equity and Achievement launched five new programs to improve success and retention rates:

 |Asian American Pacific Islander Initiative||Guardian Scholars|